Tagoviste/Translation_v3/README.md

 ## 📊 How it Works

-1. **File Parsing:** The app reads the raw bytes of the uploaded file.
+1. **Identity Handshake:** The Google Client Library searches for credentials via ADC (local user login or attached service account).
 2. **Detection Snippet:** To provide a **Confidence Score**, the app sends a 500-character snippet to the detection engine first.
 3. **Advanced Translation:** The full document is sent to the `translate_document` endpoint.
-GCP handles the parsing of the file structure (like PDF layers).
+GCP handles the parsing of complex file layers.
-4. **Base64 Encoding:** For live previews, the translated bytes are encoded to Base64 and rendered via an `iframe`.
+4. **Base64 Encoding:** Translated bytes are encoded and rendered via an `iframe` for immediate browser preview.

 ---